historic-trails/website/docs/sites/alexander-majors-house.md

   src="images/alexander-majors-portrait.jpg"
 %}

 In August 1848 Majors started carrying freight from Independence to Santa Fe, New Mexico, an 800 mile distance _(Morton, 2012)_.
-Majors became the first western Missouri traders to freight supplies to Santa Fe after the Mexican war, he started with 6 wagons and made a round trip in a record time 92 days.
+Majors became the first western Missouri traders to freight supplies to Santa Fe after the [Mexican war](https://en.wikipedia.org/wiki/Mexican%E2%80%93American_War), he started with 6 wagons and made a round trip in a record time 92 days.
 The war with the Mexico ended, military presence in the south west made the journey safer _(Godfrey, 1994)_.
-Majors had increase in opportunities and success due opening of Oregan Territory for settlement in 1848, California gold fields in 1849, expansion of military forts  in the west through 1850ś _(Morton, 2012)_.
+Majors had increase in opportunities and success due opening of [Oregon Territory](https://en.wikipedia.org/wiki/Oregon_Territory) for settlement in 1848, [California gold fields](https://en.wikipedia.org/wiki/California_Gold_Rush) in 1849, expansion of military forts  in the west through 1850ś _(Morton, 2012)_.

 Majors was particular in hiring trustworthy people and made them to pledge that they would treat animals with kindness, use no profanity, stay sober all the time, and behave like gentlemen while they were his employee _(Godfrey, 1994)_.
 Majors had great work ethics, great experience and he rested his oxen and men on Saturday afternoon to Monday morning and held worship services on Sundays _(Godfrey, 1994)_.
 In 1854, Majors earned a respectable reputation as a successful freighter on the Western Missouri frontier _(Godfrey, 1994)_.